 runtimeConfiguration.HandlerInstanceId("IdOfThisInstance");

-After this initial setup, you should pass the handler runtime configuration instance to the respective processing runtime configurations for further extension.
+After this initial setup, you can extend the handler runtime configuration instance with respective processing engine configuration options, such as:

 var runtime = HandlerRuntime.Create(runtimeConfiguration);